Show / Hide Table of Contents

 Syntax

-public class IDGenerator : Object, IMatchable<IDGenerator>
+public class IDGenerator : IMatchable<IDGenerator>

 Remarks

-This is one way to fulfill the requirement of assigning a persistant, unique ID to each instance of an object, which is a fairly common requirement when defining objects that exist on a grid.
+This is one way to fulfill the requirement of assigning a persistent, unique ID to each instance of an object, which is a fairly common requirement when defining objects that exist on a grid.

 The class may be initialized with a starting unsigned integer -- if none is given, 0 is the default starting point.
 To assign an ID, call UseID(), and assign the value that it returns.
 This class is NOT thread-safe on its own -- if it needs to be, you can simply use a lock to wrap any calls to UseID.